soarez/express-ejs-layouts/Readme.md

 ## Running tests

-Clone the rep and run:
+Clone the repo and run:

 ```sh
 $ make test